-Your benefit booklet explains everything that you’re covered for in more detail.
+Your benefits booklet explains everything that you're covered for in more detail.
 Your coverage might not include all of the above.

 It might also include more than what's listed here.
 Be sure to reference your booklet before booking any procedures or treatments that you're not covered for.

 Beyond Group Coverage

 If you're not covered by your employer or if you're losing the coverage provided by your employer, you may consider investing in private dental insurance.

 For those who were previously covered under an employer, you qualify for a guaranteed issue plan.
 That means that you qualify for coverage without having to fill out a medical questionnaire.
 Be sure to apply within 60 days of losing employer coverage to be eligible.

 When purchasing Green Shield dental privately, you have 2 options.
 You can purchase directly from Green Shield or you can work with an advisor.